 The Technology Stack

-Our Natural Language to SQL application is built using Python and relies on OpenAI’s text-Davinci-003 model.
-This model is a variant of the GPT-3 architecture, fine-tuned to generate human-like text and responses.
-It serves as the backbone of our application, enabling us to understand and translate natural language queries into SQL commands.
+Our application is developed using Python and uses OpenAI’s text-Davinci-003, a version of the GPT-3 model, specifically tuned to generate human-resembling text and responses.
+It is the core of our application and allows us to interpret and convert natural language queries into SQL commands.

 Building the Natural Language to SQL Application

-• The first step in creating our application is to set up the Python environment.
-We can do this using virtual environments and package managers like pip.
-Key libraries and packages we’ll be using include OpenAI’s Python package, pandas for data manipulation, and SQLAlchemy for database interaction.
+The first task of developing our application is to set up the Python environment.
+This can be accomplished using virtual environments and package managers such as pip.
+Important libraries and packages we will be using include OpenAI’s Python package, Pandas for data manipulation, and SQL Alchemy for database interaction.

 virtualenv nlp_to_sql